 Credit files may include financial statements, correspondence, rating agency reports, research, executed agreements and guarantees, corporate resolutions and any other information as deemed appropriate.
 These files are confidential in nature and should be controlled by Credit Risk Management.

-Other Resources: CRM , , UK Gas and UK Power.
+Other Resources: Where available, CRM may have “view only” access to various front-end or source systems.
+These systems capture trade details and provide deal origination reports.
+A few systems include EnPower, ERMS, Sitara, UK Gas and UK Power.
 The Global CounterParty and Global Contracts systems provide client data and documentation.
-Several other resources available include: S&P, Moody’s and D&B as well as Enron’s Financial Analysis Management System (FAMAS) and on-site library (Info Central) that provides industry information and research to assist with the credit management process.The CAS is used to compile counterparty credit and exposure information for monitoring and reporting purposes.
-CAS is an application and database that allows CRM to aggregate exposure by counterparty from all business unit source systems and back office accounting systems.
-In addition to aggregated counterparty exposure, it maintains credit enhancements and counterparty contractual netting rights.
-The system provides information for daily monitoring of trading related credit risk.
+Several other resources available include: S&P, Moody’s and D&B as well as Enron’s Financial Analysis Management System (FAMAS) and on-site library (Info Central) that provides industry information and research to assist with the credit management process.

 III.
 Credit Risk Management Review Policies